-The Department's Interdepartmental Services' budget totals \$3,198,000 or \$414,300 increase than the FY 2022 Amended Budget.
-This increase is primarily due to the Facilities Management Charges, Information Systems Charges, Desktop Lease Charge, Fixed Interdepartmental Reimb., and Security Assessment Charges offset by decrease to Purchasing Charges, Facilities Repair & Replacement Charges and Fleet Acquisition.
+The Department's Interdepartmental Services' budget totals \$3,198,000 or \$341,800 increase over the FY 2022 Amended Budget.
+This increase is primarily due to the Facilities Management Charges, Information Systems Charges, Desktop Lease Charge, Fixed Interdepartmental Reimb., and Security Assessment Charges offset by a decrease to Purchasing Charges, Facilities Repair & Replacement Charges and Fleet Acquisition.